pooya-mohammadi/deep_utils/README.md

 ## Face Detection

-We have gathered a rich collection of face detection models that are as follows.
-If you need a model that we don't have, please feel free to open an issue or create a pull request.
+We have gathered a rich collection of face detection models wich are mentioned in the following list.
+If you notice any model missing, feel free to open an issue or create a pull request.

 ### MTCNN